wdoogz/wdoogz.github.io/about.md

   </div>
 <p>  <div class="manual-content">

-      Currently I am an `Operations Engineer` at Verzion Media.
+      &nbsp;Currently I am an Operations Engineer at Verzion Media.
 I work under the Communications and Publishing side of things.
 I love to automate anything I have to do more than one time.
-I do a lot of side projects at home to further my knowledge on this vast industry.<br /><br />
+I do a lot of side projects at home to further my knowledge on things in this vast industry.<br /><br />

       I graduated with a Bachelors degree in Computer Information Systems and Technology<br />
       I also received minors in the following:<br />